4sh/localhost-tools/README.md

 The main logic can be found in the `localhost-dev-proxy/dev-proxy-manager` module.

-It is developed in Kotlin, and we plan to release the server as a binary with graalvm compilation (not done yet).
+It is developed in Kotlin, but the library provided is pure java, and you can easily use it in any language supporting to send an HTTP POST.

 It relies on Envoy for the reverse proxy.
-Envoy is managed with docker-compose, and configured and reloaded by the server.
+Envoy is packaged in the same docker image, and managed as a simple process.